yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 https://evening-beach-40625.herokuapp.com/ | https://git.heroku.com/evening-beach-40625.git
 ```

-Since dashboard and pump need access to the same Redis instance as the gateway, we'll need to share the gateway app's add-on with this new app:
+Since the Dashboard and Pump need access to the same Redis instance as the gateway, we'll need to share the Gateway app's add-on with this new app:
 ```{.copyWrapper}
 heroku addons:attach infinite-plains-14949::REDIS -a evening-beach-40625
 ```